 What do you do when your federal student loan doesn’t cover all of your college expenses?

-Here are a few questions to keep in mind when reviewing private student loan repayment conditions prior to signing on the dotted line.
+Here are questions to keep in mind when reviewing private student loan repayment conditions before signing on the dotted line.
 After all, you don’t want to be wondering this after you’ve already signed the agreement: Do you have to pay student loans while in school?

 Or, if you have the financial means, consider getting a head start on your student loans by starting to repay them.
 Interest can keep accruing even during a grace period.
 So making payments during your grace period allows you to avoid additional accrued interest, which can save you money in the long run.
 Check with your lender about prepayment penalties, as some lenders will penalize you for prepayments.
-Once your private student loan repayment period officially begins, you’re already a little bit ahead of the game.
+Once your private student loan repayment period officially begins, you’re already a bit ahead of the game.

 Another option for giving yourself more time before you have to repay your student loans is deferment.
-It’s more commonly offered for federal student loans, but some lenders also offer deferment options for private student loan repayment if you meet certain criteria.
+It’s more commonly offered for federal student loans, but some lenders may offer deferment options for private student loan repayment if you meet certain criteria.

 While most student loans don’t require payments while you’re in school, that doesn’t mean that you shouldn’t start paying them off early if you can afford it.

 One of the biggest reasons to start making payments on private loans right away is the interest.

 You accrue interest on the balance every month — even when you’re in school.
 That means you’ll be paying the principal balance, interest and the interest on that interest if you don’t start private student loan repayment early.

 Paying off some of that interest while you’re still in college will also help your overall loan balance stay manageable.
 Early payments made during undergrad can be as little as $25, too.
 Plus, it will give you some relief when it comes to making full student loan payments after graduation.

 Regardless of whether you pay student loans while in school, make sure to be your own advocate and ensure you fully understand what you are agreeing to when it comes to private student loan repayment before signing your documents.